climo-ai/climo-r/README.md

 a great deal to building better clinical prediction models by sharing models rather than entire datasets.

-## Installation
+## Quickstart

-You can install the development version of climo with the following
+This short overview of the climo package will go through installation and creating a model that can be visualized at climo.ai.

-statement:
+To start, you can install the development version of climo with the following statement:

 ``` r
 devtools::install_github("climo-ai/climo-r")